trieshard/source-strategy-assessment/framework.md

 ## Assessment Outputs

-- A "score" for your source code strategy
+- Source code strategy score

   - **E** Awareness: you know about source code strategies but do not have one yet